Rochester Regional Health Logo

 COVID-19 vaccine

-Starting at the age of 12, a child can be vaccinated against COVID-19 with the Pfizer-BioNTech vaccine.
-Currently the Moderna and Johnson & Johnson COVID-19 vaccines are approved for ages 18 and older.
+Starting at the age of six months, a child can be vaccinated against COVID-19 with the Pfizer-BioNTech or Moderna vaccines.
+Currently the Pfizer-BioNTech and Moderna COVID-19 vaccines are the only vaccines approved for children under the age of 18.
+The Johnson & Johnson and Novavax COVID-19 vaccines remain under emergency use authorization for individuals ages 18 and older.

-Clinical trials conducted with nearly 2,300 children between the ages of 12-15 show the Pfizer vaccine is safe for this age group and effective at preventing COVID-19 infections.
+Clinical trials show these vaccines are safe for this young age group and effective at preventing severe COVID-19 infections and hospitalizations.

 You can always bring any questions about the vaccine to your pediatrician.